nitsel88/ProjectManager_MEAN/README.md

 Run `gulp` to install dependecies, build and start the server at port 3001 (Prerequisite: mongodb to be installed and mongoserver serving at port : 27017)

+or run them manually step by step as below,

 ## Install dependencies
 Run `gulp depinstall` to install dependecies